 Add mustard seeds, cumin seeds, and dill seeds to the oil.
 My friend Nikhil told me it’s not about adding more and more spices that it’s important-it’s the timing of when you add these ingredients.

-*When the 10 minute timer goes off add half of the spices to the moong beans, stir, and set the timer for another 10 minutes.
+*When the 10 minute timer goes off add half of the spices to the moong beans, stir, reduce heat to low and set the timer for another 10 minutes.